flexera-public/policy_templates/cost/aws/rds_instance_cloudwatch_utilization/README.md

 - *Email addresses to notify* - A list of email addresses to notify
 - *Average used CPU % - Upsize threshold* - Utilization below this percentage will raise an incident to tag the instance.
 Providing -1 will turn off this metric for consideration.
 - *Average used CPU % - Downsize Threshold* - Utilization below this percentage will raise an incident to tag the instance.
 Providing -1 will turn off this metric for consideration.
-- *Exclusion Tag Key:Value* - An Azure-native instance tag to ignore instances that you don't want to consider for downsizing.
+- *Exclusion Tag Key:Value* - An AWS-native instance tag to ignore instances that you don't want to consider for resizing.
 Only supply the tag key

 ### Supported Clouds